tbxiao/chauff.github.io/_posts/2018-07-21-collaborative-search.md

 }
 ```

+.... as well as a CIKM 2018 paper where we make use of our system for search as learning experiments.
+More details in [this blog post](https://chauff.github.io/2018-08-07-sal-at-cikm/).

 ## SearchX look and feel
 There are many types of search collaborations, we focus on *remote*, *synchronous* and *explicit* collaborations, i.e.
 search collaborations where each collaborator has its own device, the collaborators search together at the same time and